 Almost 25 of the archipelago's territory is classified as a protected area, managed by the natural parks on each island.

 KEY PERFORMANCE AREAS (KPA)

 Protection + Management

-Sustainability Management Structure for the Azores Destination
+Management Structure for the Sustainability of the Azores Tourist Destination

 The commitment is to ensure that the development of the destination is supported in the sustainable development goals in the context of Agenda 2030 and is applicable to all initiatives and actions of tourism in the Azores, as well as the DMO and its collaborators.

 The initiatives of the Azores DMO will be coordinated with the population, with members of the private sector and the public sector, both municipal and various departments of the Regional government, as well as associations and NGO´s.

 Plan, organize, implement and supervise the certification process of the sustainable tourist destination, following the criteria of EarthCheck, a member certified by the Global Sustainable Tourism Council, based on the guiding principles of UNWTO and Sustainable development goals.